liamli99/React/Tutorial.md

 - Route is an object:
   - `path`:
     - When the route path matches the current url, the route element will be rendered.
     - It can include dynamic segments that start with `:`! e.g. '/user/:userId' can match urls like '/user/123' or '/user/abc'!
-The loader function will have an argument `{ params }` where `params` is an object whose property is the dynamic segment after `:`! e.g. If path is '/user/:userId', then we can use 'params.userId' to access the exact value!
+The loader/action function will have an argument `{ params }` to access the dynamic segment, also, we can use `useParams()` in route element to access the dynamic segment! e.g. If path is '/user/:userId', then we can use 'params.userId' in loader/action and 'const { userId } = useParams()' in route element to access the exact value!
     - Child route path should not start with `/` and is relative to its parent!!!

   - `element`: the React Component to render